Set up and run games in Gamification

-Commissioners and game managers create and run games in Microsoft Dynamics 365 - Gamification to gamify KPIs for Microsoft Dynamics 365 (online) and motivate employees to deliver their best results.
+Commissioners and game managers create and run games in Dynamics 365 - Gamification to gamify KPIs for Dynamics 365 (online) and motivate employees to deliver their best results.
 Create games whenever you want, and schedule them to start at any time.

 Before you start setting up a game in Gamification, make sure the following prerequisites are met:

 You are assigned the Commissioner or Game manager security role.

 Gamification is installed and correctly configured in your school or organization's Dynamics 365 (online) instance.
 More information: Install and configure the Gamification solution in Dynamics 365 (online)